De La Salle University: Manila

-The DLSU–Manila campus, which is relatively small in size for its large student population suffers from limited space.
+The DLSU–Manila campus, which is relatively small in size for its large student population, suffers from limited space.
 According to The LaSallian, each student had only 7.1 m2 for himself in 2009.
 Crowding is expected to only get worse.
 It has also expressed concerns regarding fire safety, citing possible evacuation difficulties should a fire occur at the Br.
-Andrew Gonzalez Hall, and accessibility issues for fire trucks given the lack of wide roads to major buildings.
+Andrew Gonzalez Hall, and accessibility issues for fire trucks, given the lack of wide roads to major buildings.
 At least three fires have occurred in the campus, including two at St. Joseph Hall.
 To address the problem of limited space, DLSU has resolved to vertical expansion.
 However, this has resulted in overcrowded elevators.

 Laguna

-The Laguna campus is an extension of De La Salle University since 2012 and is located adjacent to Laguna Technopark in Biñan, Laguna, Philippines.
+The Laguna campus, also known as the Leandro V. Locsin Campus, has been an extension of De La Salle University since 2012 and is located adjacent to Laguna Technopark in Biñan, Laguna, Philippines.
 The 50 ha campus was built on land donated by the family of the late National Artist for Architecture and De La Salle alumnus Leandro Locsin.
 It was originally known as De La Salle Canlubang (DLSC), a district school of De La Salle Philippines that provided science-and-technology-based primary, secondary, and tertiary education.
 In 2012, the administrations of DLSU and DLSC approved the integration of DLSC into DLSU, becoming the De La Salle University – Science & Technology Complex (DLSU–STC), and later renamed as the De La Salle University – Laguna Campus.
 By 2010, 6000 m2 of the campus had been developed.
-The Laguna campus offered 18 undergraduate degree programs by 2017, as well as pre-school, primary, and secondary education at the DLSU Integrated School.
-In 2016, DLSU signed an agreement with French video game publisher and developer Ubisoft to open a new studio in the Philippines, and to offer two new undergraduate courses in game development as well as entertainment and multimedia computing.
+The Laguna campus offered 18 undergraduate degree programs by 2017, as well as pre-school, primary, and secondary education at the DLSU Integrated School (DLSU IS).
+Its college division is called the School of Innovation and Sustainability.

+In 2016, DLSU signed an agreement with Ubisoft to open a new studio in the Philippines and to offer two new undergraduate courses in game development, as well as entertainment and multimedia computing.
 The Laguna campus was selected as the site of the studio.
 The studio opened two years later in 2018, and is the first AAA game studio in the country.

-The facilities at Laguna campus include:
+However, Ubisoft Philippines transferred its office to Bonifacio Global City in 2024 to address staffing challenges caused by its remote location.

+In 2025, the campus was designated as a Knowledge, Innovation, Science, and Technology (KIST) Ecozone.

+The Laguna campus has inner roads named after notable Lasallian brothers and saints in the university's history.
+The facilities in the campus include: